KintCark/COMFYUI-ANDROID-TERMUX/README.md

-ubuntu-in-termux is Back someone fixed it u just have to edit the ubuntu.sh file on line 7 change 24.04 back to 22.04 save it then delete all files in ubuntu.sh folder except ubuntu.sh file. then re install ubuntu it should work I'm testing it now I'll be updating yall soon:)
+ubuntu-in-termux is Back someone fixed it

+This is because of the download link of cd image is set wrongly.
+You can fix this issue simply by running the following command in ubuntu-in-termux directory:

+sed -i '7s/.*/UBUNTU_VERSION='"'"'22.04'"'"'/' ubuntu.sh

+Then delete ALL files in the directory except ubuntu.sh.
+After deleting, run ubuntu.sh again.

+This modifies the line 7 of ubuntu.sh file, since the image of version 24.10 is not provided now.

 Wan 2.1, wan 2.2, hunyuan, ltxv Works but only maxed to 256x256 and 512x512 12gb Ram use gguf version!